harshitbalodi/harshitbalodi/README.md

 - 👯 I’m looking to connect on LinkedIn
 - 💬 Ask me about anything and We'll find the solution together.
 - 📫 How to reach me: LinkedIn-[@Harshit Balodi](https://www.linkedin.com/in/harshit-balodi/)
-- ⚡ Fun fact: I love to listen classical and folk songs
+- ⚡ Fun fact: I love to listen classical and folk music